couchbase-examples/couchbase-tutorials/tutorial/markdown/nodejs/quickstart-typescript/quickstart-typescript.md

 At this point, we have installed the dependencies, loaded the travel-sample data and configured the application with the credentials.
 The application is now ready and you can run it.

-The application will run on the port specified by the `APP_PORT` variable in your configuration environment variable file on your local machine (eg: http://localhost:3000).
+The application will run on your local machine (http://localhost:3000).
 You will find the Swagger documentation of the API which you can use to try the API endpoints.

 ```sh
 # Execute this command in the project's root directory